einbahnstrasse/Goldford-MTEC1003/resources.markdown

 1. INSTALL:
 	* [Direct from Chrome homepage](https://www.google.com/intl/en/chrome/){:target="_blank"}
 2. VERIFY:
-	* Chrome can be launched from your Applications folder.
+	* Chrome can be launched from your /Applications folder.

 * * *